2020 whpmp team summit facts

 Racers will CLAIM points earned at their best 7 races.
 After Race 8 of the series, the Compulink Points system will search for each driver, and determine which race was their worst points tally.
 We will then manually verify and remove that worst point entry for each driver.
 This will provide a final SEASON TOTAL for each category.

-*In the event of a tie within the top 20 in points (for those earning a spot to attend the ET Finals), the Track Operations Manager (Ron Conner) will determine a series of criteria for ‘breaking’ ties.
+*In the event of a tie within the top 20 in points (for those earning a spot to attend the ET Finals), the Track Operations Manager (Ron Conner) has determined a series of criteria for ‘breaking’ ties.

 Resources for Racers